search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-Why would your business need to file a Certificate of Amendment?
+Why would a business need to file a Certificate of Amendment?

-Formation documents can have several different names depending on the type of business you have and the state where the business was formed, such as a Certificate of Formation, Articles of Incorporation, and more.
+Formation documents can have several names depending on a company’s business type and the state where it was formed, such as a Certificate of Formation, Articles of Incorporation, Articles of Organization, and more.

-These formative documents are required to make your business official with the state.
-They contain all relevant basic information about your company, much like a birth certificate, but over time, this information can change.
-Changes are often necessary to allow your business to grow, expand, and keep up with the competition in the marketplace.
-Changes must be filed with the state for your business to remain compliant.
+These formative documents are required to make a new business official with the state.
+They contain all relevant basic information about a company, much like a birth certificate, but over time, this information can change.
+Changes are often necessary to help a business grow, expand, and keep up with the competition.
+In many cases, these changes need to be filed with the state for the business to remain compliant.

 Certificate of Amendment Examples of Changes

-The exact information you’re permitted to change using a Certificate of Amendment differs from state to state.
-Here are some things that you may be able to change with this document:
+The exact information a business owner can change using a Certificate of Amendment differs from state to state.
+Here are some things an entrepreneur might be able to update by filing a Certificate of Amendment:

 • Principal business address